• WORKS

 A huge thank you to Maureen and the Lake View East Chamber of Commerce for funding the project.
 Thank you to Christophe, Elisabeth and everyone at Wear Moi for fascilitating the creation of the piece!
 They made it such a fun project.
 To Jacqueline Burnett and Hubbard Street Dance for the inspiration.
 And last but not least, this piece would have never happened without a very important introduction from Marie-Pierre Rondeau :) thank you for believing in me and my work.

-"E.LEE: A LUXURY BRAND" - Solo show at Spectrum Fair / Art Basel Miami 2021 by Eric Lee
+"E.LEE: A LUXURY BRAND" - Solo show at Spectrum Fair / Art Basel Miami 2021

 The show grew from one simple question: